Yesol-Pilot/portfolio/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! 🎉

-The "Cinematic Multiverse" is an experimental WebGL portfolio and game platform.
-We welcome pull requests, bug reports, and suggestions.
+The "Cinematic Multiverse" is the personal portfolio of **Yesol Heo**.

+> **Note**: As this is a personal portfolio representing the author's individual work and identity, **direct code modifications by third parties are generally not accepted** unless they are critical bug fixes.
+> However, you are welcome to **Fork** this repository to study the architecture or build your own version!

 ## 🛠 Development Process

-1. **Fork** the repository.
+1. **Fork** the repository (Safe Sandbox Mode).
 2. **Clone** your fork locally.
 3. **Create a Branch** for your changes: